julia-actions/julia-format/README.md

 ## Anoter possible workflow without `julia-format` action

-You can also create another workfow like this:
+You can also create another workflow like this:

 ```yaml
 name: format-pr